consulo/consulo-dev.github.io/docs/tutorials/build_system/gradle_guide.md

 However, it can be controlled by setting the `intellij.ideaDependencyCachePath` attribute.

 ### Controlling Downloads by the Gradle Plugin
-As mentioned in the section about [configuring the IntelliJ Platform](#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects) used for building plugin projects, the Gradle plugin will fetch the version of the IntelliJ Platform specified by the default or by the `intellij` attributes.
+As mentioned in the section about [configuring the Consulo](#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects) used for building plugin projects, the Gradle plugin will fetch the version of the Consulo specified by the default or by the `intellij` attributes.
 Standardizing the versions of the Gradle plugin and the Gradle system across projects will minimize the time spent downloading versions.

 There are controls for managing the `gradle-intellij-plugin` version, and the version of the Gradle itself.